United Kingdom in the Eurovision Song Contest 2013: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2013 on 14 September 2012.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2013 contest on 14 September 2012.
 In 2011 and 2012, BBC opted to internally select the British entry, a selection procedure that continued for their 2013 entry despite demands subsequent to the 2012 contest for the return of a national final to choose the British entry for Eurovision.

 Before Eurovision

 Internal selection

 On 17 January 2013, BBC announced that the British entry for the Eurovision Song Contest 2013 would be selected internally.
-Artists that were rumoured in the media included singer Alesha Dixon, musical stage actress Bonnie Langford, the group Girls Aloud and group member Kimberly Walsh who would perform a song written by Swedish composer Fredrik Kempe after she had been recording songs in Sweden with Kempe for her solo debut album.
+Artists that were rumoured in the media included singers Alesha Dixon, Kim Wilde and Shirley Bassey, musical stage actress Bonnie Langford, the group Girls Aloud and group member Kimberly Walsh who had been recording songs in Sweden with composer Fredrik Kempe for her solo debut album.

 On 7 March 2013, the song "Believe in Me" written by Desmond Child, Lauren Christy and Christopher Braide and performed by Bonnie Tyler was revealed as the British entry for the Eurovision Song Contest 2013.
-The selection of Bonnie Tyler as the British representative was reported in February 2013 by blogger The Kickdrum after she had a new album set for release, and had just set up new social media accounts and a website.
-Tyler was also the fifth Welsh-born solo act to represent the United Kingdom at Eurovision, following Mary Hopkin (1970), Emma (1990), Jessica Garlick (2002) and James Fox (2004).
-Tyler and the song were selected by the BBC in late 2012 through an advance copy of her new album Rocks and Honey.
+The selection of Bonnie Tyler as the British representative was reported in February 2013 by blogger The Kickdrum who stated that the BBC had selected a well-known female solo artist, with Tyler set to release a new album and having created new social media accounts as well as a website.
+Bonnie Tyler became the fifth Welsh-born solo act to represent the United Kingdom at Eurovision, following Mary Hopkin (1970), Emma (1990), Jessica Garlick (2002) and James Fox (2004).
+"Believe in Me" was selected by a professional panel consisting of BBC Eurovision producers in late December 2012 through an advance copy of Tyler's new album Rocks and Honey.
+The song was presented to the public on the same day of the entry announcement through the release of the official music video via BBC's official YouTube channel.